Huhtamaki Wab | Artists Talk

 This event was originally due to take place in January.
 It has now been rescheduled to May and will run in accordance with the latest government guidance on social-distancing and safety measures.

 Join the artist Huhtamaki Wab as he discusses the exhibition and his wider practice.
 This talk is free, but booking is essential.
 The artists talk will take place in our cinema Studio 74 and will be a socially distanced event.

-If you are unable to see the artists talk in person we hope to simultaneously present the talk via Zoom.
+If you are unable to see the artists talk in person we hope to record this event for future viewing.